 Check over your wheel to make sure all the bands and hooks are moving smoothly.

-If you hate changing hooks and just want to spin, the Woolee Winder might be a good option.
-This third-party flyer is made to fit various spinning wheel models, and uses gears to automatically slide the yarn guide up and down the bobbin as you spin.
+If you hate changing hooks and just want to spin, the WooLee Winder might be a good option.
+This flyer is made to fit different spinning-wheel models, and uses gears to automatically slide the yarn guide up and down the bobbin as you spin.